alphagov/govuk-developer-docs/source/manual/hmrc-paye-files.html.md

         scp realtimepayetools-update-v14.xml asset-master-1.backend.production:/mnt/uploads/whitehall/clean/uploaded/hmrc/test-realtimepayetools-update-v14.xml

+5. Purge the cache for the test file:

+        fab $environment cdn.purge_all:/government/uploads/uploaded/hmrc/test-realtimepayetools-update-v14.xml

-5. Reply to the Zendesk ticket, providing the `test-*.xml` URL of:
+6. Reply to the Zendesk ticket, providing the `test-*.xml` URL of:

         https://www.gov.uk/government/uploads/uploaded/hmrc/test-realtimepayetools-update-v14.xml

-6. When Aspire or one of the other suppliers replies that the file works fine, the new edition of the [mainstream content item](https://www.gov.uk/basic-paye-tools) can be prepped by the content team with the new links and version number, ready to publish at the launch time.
+7. When Aspire or one of the other suppliers replies that the file works fine, the new edition of the [mainstream content item](https://www.gov.uk/basic-paye-tools) can be prepped by the content team with the new links and version number, ready to publish at the launch time.
-7. When the launch time comes (which should be specified in the Zendesk ticket), copy the test file over the production file using the following commands (the `mv` command can't be used because it doesn't update the modified time of the file):
+8. When the launch time comes (which should be specified in the Zendesk ticket), copy the test file over the production file using the following commands (the `mv` command can't be used because it doesn't update the modified time of the file):